Policy on Alcohol, Tobacco, and Other Drugs

 - Individuals and groups are responsible for and will be held accountable for their choices and behaviors related to alcohol and other drugs.
 If an individual or group exhibits alcohol and/or drug intoxication and unruly behavior, the individual and/or group may be sanctioned for both the intoxication and the disruptive behavior.

 - When off-campus incidents come to the attention of university officials, the officials may follow up with disciplinary action.
 This may occur following parties, study abroad, travel for university-sponsored events, team travel, etc.

-- All occupants of a residence hall room or apartment are subject to disciplinary action if a guest or someone in the unit is violating alcohol, tobacco, and other drug policies.
+- All assigned occupants of a residence hall room or apartment are subject to disciplinary action if a guest or someone in the unit is violating alcohol, tobacco and other drug policies.

 - Alcohol, controlled substances, and/or related paraphernalia are not permitted in the corridors, stairwells, or floor lounges of any campus facility.

-- Alcohol, controlled substances, and/or related paraphernalia are not permitted in these facilities: Bonaventure Hall, Marian Hall, the Hawk’s Nest, or the Student Union.
+- Alcohol, controlled substances and/or related paraphernalia are not permitted in these facilities: Bonaventure Hall, Marian Hall, the Hawk’s Nest, the Port, or the Student Union.

 - No large quantities of alcohol will be permitted in university housing facilities or on travel associated with the university.
 Providing alcohol to others puts the community and its members at risk.